 - Remove the pie tins from the fridge and fill each pie tin with the lok lak, leaving a whole in the centre for the egg yolk.
 Carefully slide the egg yolk into the pie filling.
+Place the sliced tomatoes on top of the filling.
 Baste the overhanging pastry with the beaten egg.

 - Cut the puff pastry sheets into 12.5 cm rounds and place each on top of each pie tin.
 Fold the shortcrust pastry over the puff pastry and seal all around.
 You can use the back of a fork and go around the top to ensure the seal is good.

 - Make a small incision in the centre of each pie to form an air vent.
 Brush the top of the pie with more beaten egg, being careful to not cover the air vent.
 Place the pies back in the fridge for 30 minutes.

 - Preheat the oven to 200˚C with a baking tray on the centre rack.

 - When ready remove the pies from fridge and place on the baking tray.
 Cook for 10-12 minutes at which time the top should be lightly golden.

 - Reduce the heat to 180˚C and cook for another 10 minutes to ensure the centre of the pie is hot.
 If the tops of the pies start to look too golden brown, you can place a sheet of aluminium foil on top of the pies.

 - When done, allow to cool slightly before eating.